 The functionality of Datadog Infrastructure reaches from just beneath the front end down to the system resources of the server that runs all of that software.
 This includes the processes that run on the server and provide those services.

 The Infrastructure monitor is a cloud-based service and so it does not have to be limited to monitoring servers and services resident on one site or one network.
 It can group together the monitoring of servers located anywhere, even in the cloud.
-The service instantly shows all of the servers in common ownership, their capacity and their utilization.
+The service instantly shows all of the servers in common ownership, their capacity, and their utilization.
 By this, the system administrator can see which servers are overstretched and which have spare capacity.

 The monitoring system supports virtualizations and containers.
 The mix of hardware and software monitoring offered by Datadog Infrastructure is particularly useful for the monitoring of hypervisors and the allocation of VMs to servers.